 Employers and work experience

-There are several organisations who are committed to improving social mobility and wish to diversify their workforce.
-These organisations offer schemes to support students and graduates those from non-traditional backgrounds to gain work experience and also apply for specific graduate schemes.
+There are several organisations that are committed to improving social mobility and wish to diversify their workforce.
+These organisations offer schemes to support those students and graduates from non-traditional backgrounds to gain work experience and also apply for specific graduate schemes.

 Some of these can be found by searching the opportunities tab in MyFuture using the keyword 'social mobility'.
 Or by choosing 'equality and diversity' as the type of opportunity.
 Go to MyFuture.